How to Fix ERR_CONNECTION_REFUSED?

 This will likely cause critical disturbances when entering a website with weak or unstable internet connections.

-Other problems that cause the error include low-bandwidth signals, referred to as flapping signals in some networks, and conflict in duplicate IP addresses in one local network.
+Other problems that cause the error include low-bandwidth signals, referred to as flapping signals in some networks, and conflicts in duplicate IP addresses in one local network.

 Concerns Regarding SSL Certificate Validity